Department of History

 PhD Student

-Kerry Jo studies 19th-century American women and their experiences and conceptions of motherhood.
-She is interested in comparative analyses of women's experiences across cultures in the nineteenth century, and is dedicated to the fields of historical pedagogy and public history.
-She is the co-leader of the Mandel Center for the Humanities reading group "Developing Your Teaching Persona" and has served as a graduate department representative.
+Kerry Jo studies 19th-century American women and their experiences.
+She is interested in comparative analyses of women's experiences across cultures in the nineteenth century, particularly of motherhood and work, and is dedicated to the fields of historical pedagogy and public history.
+She is the co-leader of the Mandel Center for the Humanities reading group "Developing Your Teaching Persona," a BOLLI Study Group Leader and has served as both a union steward and a graduate department representative.
+She is currently at work on her dissertation, tentatively entitled "Industrial Motherhood: The Women of the Allegheny and Watertown Arsenals."

 PhD Student